reazen/relude/README.md

 A prelude for `Bucklescript` and `ReasonML` projects

+# Warning: WIP

+This project is being actively developed, and is subject to major changes until we figure out all the conventions for APIs and project organization.
+Also, some of the function implementations are likely not ideal and need optimization.

+If you have trouble installing dependencies with `npm install`, try removing the `redoc` dependency in the package.json.
+Removing this will make the `npm run docs` command non-functional, but this command is not essential.

 # Overview

 * This goal of `Relude` is to be an alternative, somewhat-opinionated, and FP-inspired prelude for `Bucklescript` and `ReasonML` projects.